 - low-sodium chicken broth or vegetable broth for vegetarian

-- pinto beans (canned)
+- cannellini beans (canned)

 - dark red kidney beans (canned)